Amadou-tidiane-niang/CHIMERA_SYNTHETIC_HEALTH_DATA_GENERATION/README.md

 **Calibration.** `compute_calibration()` produces restricted cubic spline calibration curves, Brier scores, calibration intercepts, and calibration slopes for the real imputed datasets on the test set. `compute_calibration_synth()` replicates this evaluation for each of the 50 synthetic datasets from CHIMERA, SYNTHPOP, and CTGAN, enabling method-level comparison of calibration variability.

+#### `7_Figures.R`

+This script produces all publication-ready figures reported in the main manuscript and supplementary materials.

+**Metric distribution boxplots (Supplementary Figs. S2–S4 and S5–S7).** For the main benchmark, T1–T9 metrics are reshaped into long format and displayed as grouped boxplots across the 50 runs for each method–dataset combination, with a gold diamond marking the best-of-M run and a dashed line indicating the ideal target value.
+The same layout is reproduced for the ablation analysis, replacing SYNTHPOP and CTGAN with CHIMERA without matching and direct MICE synthesis.

+**Univariate distribution comparison (Fig. 1).** For each dataset, continuous variables are displayed as kernel density estimates and categorical variables as grouped bar charts of empirical proportions.

+**PIMA — ROC curve and forest plot (Fig. 2).** A ROC curve panel shows AUC values with 95% confidence intervals for the real dataset and each synthetic method.
+A multi-row forest plot displays odds ratios with 95% confidence intervals from logistic regression, along with standardized differences (SDiff) between synthetic and real-data estimates.
+The two panels are combined vertically.

+**AIDS and REIN — Kaplan–Meier, time-dependent AUC, and forest plot (Figs. 3–4).** Kaplan–Meier survival curves and time-dependent AUC curves (with integrated AUC annotations) are placed side by side in the upper panel.
+A multi-row Cox model forest plot displaying hazard ratios and SDiff values occupies the lower panel.

+**REIN score — selection performance boxplots (Supplementary Fig. S8).** Sensitivity, specificity, Cohen's kappa, and AUC across the 50 synthetic datasets are displayed as boxplots for each method, with the best-of-M run highlighted.

+**REIN score — ROC and calibration curves (Figs. 5 and S9).** The final model ROC curve is plotted for all four datasets.
+Restricted cubic spline calibration curves are shown for the best synthetic run of each method alongside the real-data reference.
+The supplementary version additionally overlays all 50 synthetic calibration curves per method in light grey to characterize between-run variability.

 ---

 ## Reproducibility